 At Columbus Park we’ve assembled a team of experts, exclusively focused on treating eating disorders and their co-occurring conditions such as depression and anxiety.
 Working with clients of all ages – adults, adolescents, and children – our active, skilled and engaging therapists deliver the best evidence-based treatments available.

-Columbus Park clinicians are carefully chosen through a thoughtful and thorough vetting process.
+Columbus Park clinicians are recruited through a deliberate and thorough vetting process.
 Most therapists come to us with intensive training and experience in behavioral therapies.
 Once part of the Columbus Park team, the providers are given further specialized training in the leading eating disorder treatments and benefit from ongoing intensive professional development and consultation.
 The result is a team of the most talented, impeccably trained and well supported clinicians in the field.

 Melissa Gerson, LCSW